kwaldenphd/NetworkX-tutorial/README.md

 # Reflection questions
 <ul>
- 	<li><em>This was a more technically-oriented tutorial than most others in the course.
+ 	<li>This was a more technically-oriented tutorial than most others in the course.
 What did you enjoy?
-What did you find challenging?</em></li>
+What did you find challenging?</li>
- 	<li><em>What was the most confusing or unclear part of the tutorial?
-What questions do you have about network analysis and the digital tools historians can use to analyze networks?</em></li>
+ 	<li>What was the most confusing or unclear part of the tutorial?
+What questions do you have about network analysis and the digital tools historians can use to analyze networks?</li>
- 	<li><em>What was the most surprising or interesting part of the tutorial?</em></li>
+ 	<li>What was the most surprising or interesting part of the tutorial?</li>
- 	<li><em>How did you understanding of the data set change over the course of the tutorial—what thoughts or questions did you have about the data when we were working with Palladio, versus NetworkX, versus Gephi?</em></li>
+ 	<li>How did you understanding of the data set change over the course of the tutorial—what thoughts or questions did you have about the data when we were working with Palladio, versus NetworkX, versus Gephi?</li>
- 	<li><em>What types of historical data might be well-suited for network analysis?
-What kinds of data might not work well for network analysis?</em></li>
+ 	<li>What types of historical data might be well-suited for network analysis?
+What kinds of data might not work well for network analysis?</li>
- 	<li><em>How would you move forward with a network analysis project?
-What types of data would you be interested in exploring, and what kinds of research questions would you want to ask?</em></li>
+ 	<li>How would you move forward with a network analysis project?
+What types of data would you be interested in exploring, and what kinds of research questions would you want to ask?</li>
 </ul>